Leasehold Advice

 Leasehold Reform (Ground Rent) Act 2022

-The 2022 Act capped ground rent on most new long leases of residential premises in England and Wales granted on or after 30 June 2022.
+The 2022 Act capped ground rent on most new long leases of residential premises in England and Wales granted on or after 30 June 2022 (and on or after 1 April 2023 for retirement-home leases).
 A long lease in property law means one originally granted for more than 21 years, judged on the term at grant rather than the years remaining today, so a flat with only 50 or 60 years left is still on a long lease for these purposes.
 The cap is a single peppercorn, which is the legal way of saying nothing.
 The Act applies only to new leases from that date onwards.
 A flat on a 999-year lease granted in 2023 will have a peppercorn ground rent; a flat on a 125-year lease granted in 2010 with a doubling clause is not touched by the Act and continues on the old terms.

 Leasehold and Freehold Reform Act 2024, in part

 The 2024 Act received Royal Assent in May 2024 and is being brought into force in stages.
-The provisions that have commenced so far are the building-safety and service-charge changes (in force from July 2024); the removal of the two-year ownership requirement for lease extension and collective enfranchisement (in force from January 2025); and the Right to Manage changes including the higher 50 percent non-residential limit for qualifying buildings (in force from March 2025).
-These are useful changes, but they sit alongside the much larger valuation provisions which have not yet commenced.
+The provisions that have commenced so far are the building-safety changes (in force from July 2024); the removal of the two-year ownership requirement for lease extensions (in force from 31 January 2025); and the Right to Manage changes including the higher 50 percent non-residential limit for qualifying buildings (in force from 3 March 2025).
+These are useful changes, but they sit alongside the much larger valuation provisions, and the Act's service-charge transparency reforms, which have not yet commenced.

 Renters' Rights Act 2025